 Your face flushes.
 Your heart rate goes up.
 You clench your fist.
 Your lips are pursed and eyebrows furrowed.
 Your blood boils and you’re close to uttering expletives that would entail a “bleep”.

 We get angry when we face situations that make us feel frustrated, powerless, threatened or attacked.
-Although the triggers that arouse angry sentiments vary with each individual, the purpose of anger is the same, which is to alert us when something is not right and when we need to proactively rectify it.
+Although the triggers that arouse angry sentiments vary with each individual, the purpose of anger is the same, which is to alert us when something is not right and needs to be rectified.

 Yet anger has traditionally been seen as a negative emotion.
-As kids, we learned this association because we were punished for throwing tantrums and being indignant.
-We quickly realized that it’s better to show restraint and maintain peace than it is to be disagreeable and express our dissatisfaction.
+As kids, we learned this association when our parents punished us for throwing tantrums and being indignant.
+We realized that it’s better to show restraint and maintain peace than it is to be disagreeable and express our dissatisfaction.

 There’s also a big cultural and gender component in how we express anger.
 In some cultures, it’s okay to vent your feelings (Latin countries), while in others, it’s advised to be more prudent (Northern Europe).
-Of course, this is only a generalization that’s meant to give you a rough overview of the cultural landscape.
+Of course, this is only a generalization that’s meant to give you a rough overview.

 But no matter how we’ve been conditioned to vent our rage, there’s no denying that we’ll all feel this intense emotion from time to time.
-We can’t change our basic internal wiring and dismiss how we feel, but we can raise our awareness about the power of anger and learn to deal with it.
-To be a whole person, we need to embrace and utilize both our light and dark sides in creating our dream life.
+We can’t dismiss how we feel, but we can become aware about the power of anger, and learn to deal with it.
+To be a whole person, we need to embrace and utilize both our light and dark sides.

 Depending on how we use it, anger can either be a source of power, motivation and drive, or it can be a source of frustration, pain, and pose a major threat to our success.
 Like fire, it can get out of control and cause destructive forest fires or it can be a contained flame in a fireplace that provides comfort and warmth.
 The key to anger management is learning to express it constructively instead of destructively.

-Expressing our anger in destructive ways such as yelling, aggression, vengefulness, using hurtful and angry words, withdrawing and withholding information won’t do any good.
+Expressing our anger in destructive ways like yelling and using hurtful and angry words, withdrawing and withholding information won’t do any good.
 We can ruin our career prospects, lose friends and family members, or even land in life-threatening situations.
 On a physiological level, we release stress hormones such as cortisol, which can lead to major health issues.

 Some people choose to not express their rage and they bottle it up to the point where it becomes toxic to their system.
 Energy healers claim that this repressed anger will eventually manifest in the form of physical malfunctions such as aches, tiredness, high blood pressure, heart problems and even cancer.

 This “inner Hulk” that lives within us can come out any time when we’re provoked and it’s up to us to control the beast within.
-Anyone can transform into the Hulk and get taken over by their seething rage, but it takes maturity and temperance to leverage this tremendous force and use it to mobilize us into action and to push forward with our desires.
+It takes maturity and temperance to leverage this tremendous force and use it to mobilize us into action and to push forward with our desires.